nautobot/nautobot/docs/plugins/development.md

 )
 ```

-A `PluginNavMenuLink` has the following attributes:
+A `PluginMenuItem` has the following attributes:

 * `link` - The name of the URL path to which this menu item links
 * `link_text` - The text presented to the user